 - 3.1.
-Staff should not exceed their scope of practice and must not exceed scope in relation to prescription only medicines, but also should not fall below the range of essential skills and interventions set within each clinical practice area. - 3.2.
+Staff must not exceed their scope of practice, but also should not fall below the range of essential skills and interventions set within each clinical practice area. - 3.2.
 This document is not intended to be read and followed in isolation.
 Please refer to all the documents listed in the Associated Documentation and References sections.
 This is particularly important when, for example, defining authority to refer or discharge patients. - 3.3.
-Scope of practice, clinical standards, professional leadership, and clinical supervision are all interconnected aspects of healthcare practice and patient care.
+Scope of practice, clinical standards, professional leadership, and clinical supervision are all interconnected aspects of patient care.
 Staff should engage in leadership and supervisory activities to ensure their practice is optimised and patients receive the best possible care. - 3.4.
-It is the responsibility of each member of staff to raise with their line manager and/or clinical/professional lead or supervisor any perceived deficiencies or lack of contemporary experience in any practice area, and to ensure that their scope of practice is maintained, and standards upheld.
+It is the responsibility of each member of staff to raise with their line manager and/or clinical/professional lead any perceived deficiencies or lack of contemporary experience in any practice area, and to ensure that their scope of practice is maintained, and standards upheld.
 Where relevant, this links to professional requirements for continuous professional development and ongoing registration. - 3.5.
-Staff undertaking procedures or interventions under direct supervision must only do so if this will not adversely affect patient care and is within any legislative boundaries.
+Staff undertaking procedures or interventions under direct supervision must only do so if this will not adversely affect patient care.
 In circumstances where time critical interventions are needed, the most appropriate person present should be selected to perform this.
-Any experiential learning needs of staff must be balanced against the suitability of performing a supervised skill in a given context and the risk this may pose to the patient. - 3.5.1.
+The experiential learning needs of staff must be balanced against the suitability of performing a supervised skill in a given context and the risk this may pose to the patient. - 3.5.1.
 When working as a care team, most tasks relating to medicines possession and administration cannot be delegated by paramedics using PGD and/or exemptions.
-Please refer to the relevant medicines policies and procedures.
-Other delegated tasks must fall within either relevant scope for other grades or be proportionate in context to the delivery of care.
+Please refer to Medicines Policies and Procedures.
+Other delegated tasks must fall within either relevant scope for other grades or be proportionate in context to the delivery of care. - 3.5.2.
+With regards to student paramedics.... - 3.6.

-- 3.5.2.
-Authority to act as set out in this policy relates only to employees, or clinical staff working under a specific contract (such as private ambulance providers).
-Student paramedics on placement must only act according to the guidance agreed between the university and the Trust. - 3.5.3.
-Internal student paramedics who are employed by the Trust in another role while completing their education may work to their substantive scope in situations where failing to do so could lead to harm (for example, multiple patient incidents, or where the paramedic becomes incapacitated).
-When being supervised by a paramedic, the requirement in paragraph 3.5 should be followed. - 3.6.
 Staff are required to provide care at an acceptable standard and this policy describes the interventions required by each grade of staff and assumes baseline competency.
 Where specific competencies need to be defined, standard operating procedures (or equivalent) will be produced for any specific standards requirements (for example, ECG recognition). - 3.7.
 The Trust has a requirement to monitor practice, and to support staff to maintain and promote their scope of practice and clinical standards. - 3.8.
 The Trust is committed to promoting safe and effective care; the management of clinical risk, and the evidencing of a governance-led approach to how it deploys staff who provide direct patient care.